fingerskier/manthra/README.md

 # Manthra

+Everyone has the right to be stupid,
+Some people abuse the privilege.
+  ...

+Capitalism is people exploiting people,
+Under communism it's exactly the opposite.
+  ...

 The Bible is the greatest of all books; to study it is the noblest of all pursuits; to understand it, the highest of all goals.
   Charlie Ryrie.